BartyPitt/RoboticsProject/docs/ConnectFourAlgorithm.rst

 .. note::

     The implementation of this minimax algorithm also contains Alpha-Beta pruning.
-There is no point following a decision-tree branch any further if the initial move scores less optimally than an alternative that has already been discovered.
+There is no point following a decision-tree branch any further if the initial move scores less optimally than an alternative move that has already been discovered.
     Alpha-Beta pruning works to 'prune' away these branches, leaving a much smaller, more optimised decision tree.

     This technique is used to reduce the time complexity of the algorithm, which in this context is important, as there are many other parts of the game loop that are time consuming (e.g. Motion Planning).